denpeshkov/cs-notes/Kafka.md

 Old log segments in Kafka are deleted based on a configurable retention policy.
 When the retention period for a Kafka topic expires, Kafka identifies and deletes entire segments that fall outside the retention window.
 This approach ensures that Kafka can efficiently reclaim disk space by removing entire segments rather than individual messages

 Partitions serve as the primary storage unit for Kafka events and enable parallelism, allowing multiple events to be produced simultaneously across different partitions.
 Consumers can also distribute their workload by having individual instances read from various partitions

+## The Number of Partitions

+Kafka only allows increasing the number of partitions but does not support decreasing them

+Since messages within a partition are always delivered in order, increasing the number of partitions can break this guarantee.
+To avoid this situation, you can intentionally over-partition from the start

 ## Replication